The Open Championship is the oldest major, the last major of the year, and it crowns the Champion Golfer of the Year.

 Who won the last Open Championship?

 World No.1 Scottie Scheffler cruised to victory last year at Royal Portrush, which was the third instance that the Open had been held in Northern Ireland.
-The America, whose prior Open record was undesirable and unthreatening, won comfortably by four strokes and left it never in doubt.
+The American, whose prior Open record was undesirable and unthreatening, won comfortably by four strokes and left it never in doubt.

 Meticulous course management and appropriate aggression was the masterplan for Scheffler who claimed his second major of 2025 and took hit total tally to four, just one behind the likes of Rory McIlroy and Brooks Koepka.
 The man from Texas has ruled the sport of golf in recent years with 13 wins since the start of 2024.
 His play has been unparalleled, so can anyone stop him from retaining the Claret Jug this go around?